The Weight of Your Words in Worried Times

 Nancy DeMoss Wolgemuth: They see us on the blogosphere posting the same kinds of comments as those who are living for this present age.
 Ranting, blaring, being uncivil.
 They see Christians, so-called, acting just like the rest of the world.

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of The Quiet Place, for June 25, 2020.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for Tuesday, December 3, 2024.
 I'm Dannah Gresh.

 What do people see from the way you live and what you post online?
 Our words and actions tell a lot about our priorities.
 How does living for the age to come impact how we live now?
 Nancy will tell us more as she finishes up a series called "Living for the Age to Come."